 During his first season at ETSU, Hamilton’s team led the Southern Conference in total offense, total defense and boasted the league’s Male Athlete of the Year, Offensive Player of the Year, Defensive Player of the Year and Rookie of the Year.
 The team’s 7-4 record in 1997 tied as the second highest win total ever by a Buccaneer squad and gave Hamilton the best record ever by a first-year head coach at ETSU.
 The Buccaneers set three single-season team records in 1997, including the marks for points per game and total offense per game.
 ETSU was ranked in the top-25 throughout much of the season, as two of Hamilton’s players were named first-team All-Americans by the Associated Press and the Sports Network.

 Hamilton then moved on to be the head coach at Elon in 2004 and 2005.
 In his first season as head coach he guided the Phoenix to two Southern Conference victories, a first in the school’s young history as a conference member.
 He posted a 6-16 record at Elon over the two year span where he coached seven All-Southern Conference players, five Southern Conference Athletes of the Month, two Academic All-Conference players and one Academic All-American.

 In 2006, Hamilton returned to the Air Force Academy to coach the fullbacks for his former college coach, Fisher DeBerry.

 Hamilton graduated in 1981 from Appalachian State University where he lettered for three years as quarterback under DeBerry.
 Hamilton earned his master’s degree in secondary education from The Citadel in 1986.

-Hamilton and his wife, Jane, a native of Spruce Pine, NC, have three children – a son, Kye and two daughters, Jenna and Alanna.
+Hamilton and his wife, Jane, a native of Spruce Pine, North Carolina, have three children – a son, Kye and two daughters, Jenna and Alanna.

 1997 East Tennessee State 7-4 (5-3 SoCon)